LincaMarius/MariusOS_x86_16bit/README.md

 I will use the VirtualBox software running on Windows 11.

-1. After a fresh installation of the Ubuntu system in the virtual machine, the following commands must be run: \
+1. After a fresh installation of the Ubuntu Operating System on the Virtual Machine, the following commands must be run: \
 *sudo apt update* \
 *sudo apt install build-essential*